albertattard/java-boot-camp/01 - Primer.md

         Hello world.
         ```

         Note that we are not using the `-i` flag anymore.
-Docker know what needs to be done and we do not need to interact with it unless we need to debug something.
-This is how docker will actually run our container.,
+Docker knows what needs to be done and we do not need to interact with it unless we need to debug something.
+This is how docker will actually run our container.

 The complete `Dockerfile` is shown next